Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Results

 \subsection{Retrieval}

-In this section, we evaluate the performance of retrieval, including cross-modal retrieval on three pathology image-caption datasets~(Arch-PubMed, Arch-book, PathPair), and disease retrieval on PathPair.
+In this section, we evaluate the performance of retrieval, including cross-modal retrieval on three datasets and disease retrieval on PathPair.

-\textbf{Cross-modal Retrieval.} In Tab.~\ref{tab:3}, we demonstrate the results for different models pretrained on OpenPath, KEP-32 outperforms PLIP on all datasets with respect to the image-to-text retrieval task, especially on Arch-PubMed and PathPair with more than 3\% boost on R10.
+\textbf{Cross-modal Retrieval.} In Table~\ref{tab:3}, we demonstrate the results for different models pretrained on OpenPath and Quilt1M.
+It can be seen that KEP-32 pretrained on OpenPath outperforms PLIP on all datasets with respect to the image-to-text retrieval task, especially on Arch-PubMed and PathPair with more than 3\% boost on R10.
 As for the text-to-image task, KEP-32 also achieves better performance on the dataset of Arch-PubMed and PathPair.
 Furthermore, our KEP-16 model improves the retrieval performance by a large margin on all datasets across both retrieval tasks.
-In Tab.~\ref{tab:4}, we show the performance comparison of different models pretrained on Quilt1m datasets.
-Similar results can be concluded that KEP-32 improves the performance on all datasets for both retrieval tasks, which demonstrates the effectiveness of knowledge guidance for visual-language pretraining on cross-modal retrieval.
-In summary, the knowledge enhancement is significantly effective, since KEP-32 uses the same backbone architecture of visual encoder with PLIP and Quilt1m.
+Similar results can be concluded that KEP-32 pretrained on Quilt1M improves the performance on all datasets for both retrieval tasks, which demonstrates the effectiveness of knowledge guidance for visual-language pretraining on cross-modal retrieval.

-\textbf{Disease Retrieval.} Tab.~\ref{tab:5} shows the performance of disease retrieval on the PathPair dataset for different models.
-It can be seen that although the scale of Quilt1m is 5 times OpenPath, models pretrained on OpenPath often outperforms that on Quilt1m for the label-to-text task.
-We conjecture this may be caused by the quality of captions in Quilt1m.
-Our approach KEP-32 outperforms PLIP and Quilt1m by a large margin on both label-to-text and image-to-label tasks, suggesting that the knowledge encoder contributes to paying attention to the key disease information when encoding captions, and thus improves the alignment between images and their disease labels.
+\textbf{Disease Retrieval.} Table~\ref{tab:5} shows the performance of disease retrieval on the PathPair dataset for different models.
+It can be seen that although the scale of Quilt1M is 5 times OpenPath, models pretrained on OpenPath often outperforms that on Quilt1M for the label-to-text task.
+We conjecture this may be caused by the quality of captions in Quilt1M.
+Our approach KEP-32 outperforms PLIP and Quilt1M by a large margin on both label-to-text and image-to-label tasks, suggesting that the knowledge encoder contributes to paying attention to the key disease information when encoding captions, and thus improves the alignment between images and their disease labels.